-- The Statement of Accounting Policies, which sets out the accounting policies adopted by the Chief Constable and explains the basis on which the financial transactions are presented; - The Statement of Responsibilities for the Accounts, which sets out the responsibilities of both the Chief Constable and the responsible Chief Finance Officer for the preparation of the Accounts; - Auditor's Report gives the auditor's opinion of the financial statements and of the Group's arrangements for securing economy, efficiency and effectiveness in the use of resources; - The Comprehensive Income & Expenditure Statement (CIES) is a summary of the income and expenditure received and used to provide services during the year and shows how the PCC has funded the cost of net expenditure incurred at the request of the Chief Constable by an intra-group transfer.
+• The Statement of Accounting Policies, which sets out the accounting policies adopted by the Chief Constable and explains the basis on which the financial transactions are presented;

+- The Statement of Responsibilities for the Accounts, which sets out the responsibilities of both the Chief Constable and the responsible Chief Finance Officer for the preparation of the Accounts; - Independent Auditor's Report gives the auditor's opinion of the financial statements and of the Group's arrangements for securing economy, efficiency and effectiveness in the use of resources; - The Comprehensive Income and Expenditure Statement (CIES) is a summary of the income and expenditure received and used to provide services during the year and shows how the PCC has funded the cost of net expenditure incurred at the request of the Chief Constable by an intra-group transfer.
 The surplus or deficit on the provision of services line flows into the MIRS to be transferred into the balance sheet as explained below.
-Following the the CIPFA Telling the Story review, income and expenditure is now analysed segmentally, reporting performance on the basis of how the organisation is structured and how financial performance is monitored and managed.
-This change is explained further in Accounting Policies (ii) and (xi).
-A prior period adjustment has been made to reflect these changes, Note 7;

-- The Movement in Reserves Statement (MIRS) shows the movement in the year on the different reserves held by the Chief Constable.
+Following the CIPFA Telling the Story review, income and expenditure is now analysed segmentally, reporting performance on the basis of how the organisation is structured and how financial performance is monitored and managed. - The Movement in Reserves Statement (MIRS) shows the movement in the year on the different reserves held by the Chief Constable.
 A further analysis and explanation of the purpose for which these unusable reserves are held can be found at Note 9.
 The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the Chief Constable's services, more details of which are shown in the CIES.
-This is different to the statutory amounts that can be charged against the police fund and taxation, whereas the Net increase before transfers to earmarked reserves is the sum after adjustment for the entries required to comply with accounting standards, Note 8 provides detailed analysis of the adjustments contained in the MIRS; - The Balance Sheet, which shows the value as at the 31 March 2017 of the assets and liabilities recognised by the Chief Constable.
-The net assets (assets less liabilities) are matched by the usable and unusable reserves, which hold the transfers from the CIES, which have moved through the MIRS; - The Cash Flow Statement, which summarises the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes; - Notes to the Accounts, these comprise a detailed analysis of the summarised financial information in the Core Financial Statements, including the new Expenditure and Funding Analysis (Note 1); - Police Officer Pension Fund Account This identifies the payments in and out of the Police Officers Pension Fund Account for the year; - The Annual Governance Statement This section describes how the Chief Constable conducts business in accordance with proper standards and presents the findings from the annual review of the effectiveness of systems of internal control.
+This is different to the statutory amounts that can be charged against the police fund and taxation, whereas the Net increase before transfers to earmarked reserves is the sum after adjustment for the entries required to comply with accounting standards, Note 7 provides detailed analysis of the adjustments contained in the MIRS; - The Balance Sheet, which shows the value as at the 31 March 2018 of the assets and liabilities recognised by the Chief Constable.
+The net assets (assets less liabilities) are matched by the usable and unusable reserves, which hold the transfers from the CIES, which have moved through the MIRS; - The Cash Flow Statement, which summarises the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes; - Notes to the Accounts, these comprise a detailed analysis of the summarised financial information in the Core Financial Statements, including the Expenditure and Funding Analysis (Note 1); - Police Pension Fund Account This identifies the payments in and out of the Police Officers Pension Fund Account for the year; - The Annual Governance Statement This section describes how the Chief Constable conducts business in accordance with proper standards and presents the findings from the annual review of the effectiveness of systems of internal control.
 The Annual Governance Statement does not form part of the Accounts but is included here for reporting purposes.